 Special Events

-The park offers three annual special events: Winter Waterfowl in March; the Spring Bird Festival in May (trca.ca/spring-bird-festival); and the Butterfly Festival n August (trca.ca/butterflyfestival/).
+The park offers two annual special events: the Spring Bird Festival in May (trca.ca/spring-bird-festival); and the Butterfly Festival n August (trca.ca/butterflyfestival/).

 Tommy Thompson Park Bird Research Station

-The TTP Bird Research Station (TTPBRS) conducts bird research and monitoring on Peninsula D. They are open from April 1 to June 9 and August 5 to November 12 for 6 hours from dawn.
+The TTP Bird Research Station (TTPBRS) conducts bird research and monitoring on Peninsula D. They are open from April 1 to June 9 and August 5 to November 12 for 6 hours from dawn, weather permitting.
+Visitors are welcome on weekends and holidays during the morning hours.
+The Station will be closed if it is too windy and if there is precipitation.

 Parking

 Free parking is available in the TTP lot located immediately southwest of the entrance gate.
-Free parking is also available on Leslie St. and Unwin Ave.
+Overnight parking is prohibited.
+Street parking is available as posted on Leslie St. and Unwin Ave.

 Travel by TTC

-Take the 83 Jones S. bus south from Donlands station to Commissioners St. It is a short walk to the gates of the park.
+Take the 83 Jones S. bus south from Donlands station to Commissioners St. It is a short walk to the park entrance.

 OR

-Take the 501 streetcar along Queen St. to Leslie St. It is a slightly longer walk south on Leslie St. to the gate or catch the 83 Jones S. Bus to Comissioners St. and walk from there.
+Take the 501 streetcar along Queen St. to Leslie St. It is a slightly longer walk south on Leslie St. to the entrance or catch the 83 Jones S. Bus to Commissioners St. and walk from there.

 For more information on TTC routes please visit their website.